sudheerthan/100DaysOfCProgramming/Day10_FibonacciSequence/README.md

 2. Navigate to the directory containing the source code file (`Fibonacci.c`).
 3. Compile the program using a C compiler (`gcc -o Fibonacci Fibonacci.c`).
 4. Run the compiled executable (`./Fibonacci`).
-5. The program will prompt you to enter a year.
+5. The program will prompt you to enter the Fibonacci sequence number.
-6. The program will determine the year is leap year or not.
+6. The program will calculate the number upto entered number.
 7. The result will be displayed on the screen.

 ### Output